-A PRO services consultant will identify the category your business falls within, and will advise you on what type of license you need: commercial, professional, or industrial.
+A good business consultancy service company will identify the category your business falls within and will advise you on what type of license you need: commercial, professional, or industrial.

 There are also decisions to make in how to register your business and what Main Activity Group it falls under, which will affect how you do business in the region.